droglenc/NCMTH107/modules/Prep/ChiSquare.md

 1. How is the expected frequencies table computed?
 1. What are the assumptions of a chi-square test?
 1. What characteristics define when a chi-square test will be used?
+1. Which R function is used to compute a p-value from the test statistic in a Chi-square test?
+Which arguments **must** be included?